-Analyzing Indeterminate Structures - Equilibrium and Redundancy of a Structure
+Analyzing Equilibrium and Redundancy of Indeterminate Structures

 While analyzing any indeterminate structure using any method, it is necessary that the solution satisfy the following requirements: